eclipse-edc/Connector/samples/04-file-transfer/README.md

 It is good practice to explicitly configure the consumer's API port in `consumer/config.properties` like we learned in previous chapters.
 In the config file, we also need to configure the API key authentication, as we're going to use an endpoint from the EDC's control API in this sample.
-Therefore we add the property `edc.api.control.auth.apikey.value` and set it to e.g. `password`.
+Therefore, we add the property `edc.api.control.auth.apikey.value` and set it to e.g. `password`.
 And last, we also need to configure the consumer's `ids.webhook.address`.